1. When does the Civil Nuclear Credit (CNC) Program start/end?

 16. Will reactors be able to utilize the nuclear power production tax credit (PTC) in the Inflation Reduction Act and also apply for the Civil Nuclear Credit Program?

 DOE expects that some reactors may be eligible for both the Production Tax Credit (PTC) under Section 45U of the Inflation Reduction Act and credits under the CNC Program.
-The PTC is available to nuclear power reactors for electricity generated from nuclear energy beginning in 2024 through 2032.
+The PTC is available to nuclear power reactors for electricity generated from nuclear energy beginning in Calendar Year (CY) 2024 through CY 2032.
 DOE’s interpretation of the PTC, subject to final review by Treasury, is that CNC credits meet the requirements for exclusion under 45U(b)(2)(B)(iii).
+DOE expects the Treasury to issue a final rule on the PTC in December 2023.